-The Australian Government's Department of Agriculture, Water and the Environment website has market access advice notices that have information on changes to the export trade conditions for fish and fish products.
+The Australian Government's Department of Agriculture, Fisheries and Forestry has market access advice notices that have information on changes to the export trade conditions for fish and fish products.

 The European Commission requires that any wild-caught fish and fishery products can be imported into a member country of the European Union only when accompanied by an appropriate catch certificate.

 Catch certificates demonstrate that the fish and fisheries products have been obtained by complying with established conservation and management measures.